GeekAlexis/FastMOT/README.md

     ENGINE_PATH: path to TensorRT engine (converted at runtime)
     MODEL_PATH: path to ONNX model
     NUM_CLASSES: total number of classes
-    INPUT_SHAPE: input size in the format (channel, height, width)
+    INPUT_SHAPE: input size in the format "(channel, height, width)"
     LAYER_FACTORS: scale factors with respect to the input size for the three yolo layers.
-Change this to [32, 16] for YOLOv4-Tiny
+                   For YOLOv4-tiny, change this to [32, 16]
     ANCHORS: anchors used to train the model
     ```
 2. Modify `cfg/mot.json`: under `yolo_detector`, set `model` to the added Python class and set `class_ids`